Oluwapelumi99/Yoga-Club/README.md

   ## Credits

   ### Media
-  <li>The picture in the home page,picture thank you page and the background video on the classes page were taken from https://www.pexels.com </li>
+  <li>The picture on the home page,picture on thank you page and the background video on the classes page were all taken from https://www.pexels.com </li>

   ### Fonts
   <li> The fonts on the page have been added from https://fonts.google.com</li>

   ### Icons
   <li>Icons have been added to the page from https://fontawesome.com</li>
-  <li>Favicon was add from https://icons8.com</li>
+  <li>Favicon was added from https://icons8.com</li>

-  ### Content
-  <li>The codes to make the social media links was taken from the Love running project.</li>